4 of the Best Insider Branding Tips for Your Small Business

 Colors affect mood and accessibility.
 Certain colors hold certain emotions, as do different color combinations.
 That’s why you probably haven’t seen a funeral home with a bright yellow and pale pink color combination.
 Since this combination gives a “refreshing and pretty” vibe.

-Here are a few websites that will help you start on finding the perfect colors for your journey:
+Here are a few websites that will help you start finding the perfect colors for your journey:

 - Color Hexa: You start with a single color and they give you variations of it.